GriffithUniLibrary/digital-tools/content/0-prep-backup.md

 {% endcapture %}
 {% include alert.html text=ftf color="warning" %}

 Your data storage location is critical.
 It needs to be three things: reliable, secure, and backed up.

+<i class="bi-alarm-clock"></i>

 ### Reliability